RhinoSecurityLabs/little-stitch/README.md

 A
 ```

-To send data the other direction, it would be difficult to reach the client directly from the server as most clients will be on a network using NAT to limit access to the client IP.
-So instead of poking the ports we want to set for data going the other way, we instead only open the ports that corespond to the set bits of the current byte.
-The client can then iterate over all the ports, recording whether they where opened or closed.
-This is a bit slower since the client has more ports overall to check and because the server and the client need to remain in sync, the client can't start til the opened/closed ports are updated, and the server can't clear the ports until the client has iterated over them.
+To send data in the other direction, it would be difficult to reach the client directly from the server as most
+clients will be on a network using NAT to limit access to the client IP.
+So instead of poking the ports, we want
+to set for data going the other way, we instead only open the ports that correspond to the set bits of the
+current byte.
+The client can then iterate over all the ports, recording whether they were opened or closed.
+This
+is a bit slower since the client has more ports overall to check and because the server and the client need to
+remain in sync, the client can't start until the opened/closed ports are updated, and the server can't clear the
+ports until the client has iterated over them.